symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 is that *a CMS must provide means to store content with different properties*.

 A CMS has very different storage needs than for example a system for processing orders.
-Do note however that its entirely possible and very intended of the CMF initiative to enable developers to combine the CMF with a system for processing orders.
+Do note however that it is entirely possible and very intended of the CMF initiative to enable developers to combine the CMF with a system for processing orders.
 So for example one could create a shopping solution using the CMF for storing the product catalog, while using another system for maintaining the inventory, customer data